robvclarke/Portfolio-3-Python/README.md

 - Heroku for providing the deployment site

+- I used 'Figma' to create the flow chart in this readme

+- The 'Love Sandwhiches' code institute essentials project was a great reference when troubleshooting bugs

+- Stack Overflow for helping me figure out how to print colored text to the terminal [Stack Overflow](https://stackoverflow.com/questions/287871/how-to-print-colored-text-to-the-terminal)

+- Stack Overflow for helping me figure out how to have a typing effect in the terminal [Stack Overflow](https://stackoverflow.com/questions/20302331/typing-effect-in-python)

+- I used the website 'Am I Responsive' to create the banner image at the top of this readme [Am I responsive?](http://ami.responsivedesign.is)

 - When I was first trying to get my head around how I might make this game this video was helpful [Youtube Tutorial](https://www.youtube.com/watch?v=DEcFCn2ubSg&t=2s&ab_channel=TechWithTim)

 - This series of youtube tutorials provided a good base which I was able to build on when creating my game [Youtube Tutorial](https://www.youtube.com/playlist?list=PLJPiff845eg8hBMJNo6Y2Yo7LKAB8oedh)